chen96013/VLSI-AI-Accelerator/README.md

 ## HARDWARE
 ### CPU
+Our system is totally controled by a RISC-V CPU.

 ### Accelerator
 > This accelerator's design is based on paper an IEEE paper
 > Topic: An energy‑efficient convolution unit for depthwise separable convolutional neural networks